jasonfly07/jasonfly07.github.io/_posts/2018-4-13-lego-model-x.md

 2. The way I built the falcon wings didn't really work well with other parts of the car.
 The pieces simply didn't fit together.
 3. The scale was actually wrong, and I didn't notice this until I tried to close the door.

 I ended up taking everything apart and started from scratch.
-Whenever I re-built a part, I made sure only the most relevant pieces were used, and saved the important pieces for later.
-This quickly turned into a fun resource-management game, and I actually quite enjoyed this extra challenge.
+Whenever I re-built something, I made sure only the most relevant pieces were used, and saved the important pieces for later.
+This quickly turned into a resource-management game, and I quite enjoyed this extra challenge.

 Unfortunately, it became increasingly clear that I simply couldn't get this done with existing parts, so I bought a second truck set.
-I've never been a serious Lego player before, so this was quite a crazy purchase I've made in a long time.
+I've never been a serious Lego collector before, so this was quite a crazy purchase I've made in a long time.

 ### Putting things together

-Now that I had a better idea of the overall design, and I had more spare parts, I re-designed some major components, such as seats and trunk.
-I also spent more time studying all the specialized pieces in this truck set, and tried using relevant ones as often as possible.
+Now that I had a better idea of the overall design, and with more parts to spare, I re-designed some major components, such as seats and trunk.
+I also spent more time studying the specialized pieces in this truck set, and tried using fitting ones as often as possible.

 One example is the flexible axle: there were a total of 6 now, so I could afford to use them around the wheels:
 ![_config.yml]({{ site.baseurl }}/images/lego_modelx/mx_wheel.jpg)